1. What does MGEM stand for?

-10.What is the English language requirement for non-native English speaker applicants?
+10.What is the English language requirement for admission?

 11.Does the program offer scholarships or other forms of financial aid?

-3. Can I apply if I have earned a bachelor’s degree in business more than three years ago?
+3. Can I apply if I have earned an undergraduate degree more than three years ago?

 4. Can I apply if I am not a graduate of USF, IQS, or FJU?